Cybersecurity and Peak-Shaving with Solar-Log

 To reliably implement feed-in management for systems of this size, several energy management devices are linked together via an Ethernet network.
 This networking allows the control signals of the grid operators to be exchanged with each other.

 By using the interconnection control license, it is also possible to split up the system for direct marketing.
-By using slave devices, the system is divided into areas.
+By using secondary devices, the system is divided into areas.
 A separate direct marketer can then be selected for each area.
 Any reduction commands from the direct marketers are prioritized with the commands from the energy suppliers and documented accordingly.

 3. Load Peak Management (Peak Shaving)